oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.md

 ### <a name="isdescendant"></a>[isdescendant](./Org.OData.Aggregation.V1.xml#L219:~:text=<Function%20Name="-,isdescendant,-")

-Returns true, if and only if the value of the node property of the specified hierarchy is a descendant of the given parent node with a distance of less than or equal to `MaxDistance` or, if `IncludeParent` is `true`, the parent node itself
+Returns true if and only if the value of the node property of the specified hierarchy is a descendant of the given parent node with a distance of less than or equal to `MaxDistance` or, if `IncludeParent` is `true`, the parent node itself

 Parameter|Type|Description
 :--------|:---|:----------